KProskuryakov/Portfolio/readme.md

 Then open up two shell windows, both navigated to the root folder of the project.
 In the first window execute `tsc -w` and in the second execute `webpack -w`.

+Running `heroku local` is a way to test whether the code will work on the heroku server.

 ### ENV variables
 Create a `.env` file in the root folder for the vscode debugger and `heroku local` to work.